-Lanza techVentures invests in broad, forward-looking areas such as health and healthcare, pharma, computers and the intersection of AI and medical
+Lanza techVentures invests in broad, forward-looking areas such as health and healthcare, pharma, computers, community-based, open-source silicon platforms, design tools and the intersection of AI and medical

 For your consideration…

 Looking back, the impact of the Internet on society is similar to the agricultural society moving into the industrial age.
 When you consider the impact of 300-milion individuals connected in the U.S. to two-billion others around the world, you see its strong impact on society.

 The traditional chip design process won’t work moving forward.
 Instead, it will be based on silicon IP that can be used with minimal cost because a chip today should be able to be designed quickly, cheaply and boldly by anyone with a natural ability.

 Open source for a creative environment and strategic advantage is the way to go because it offers the largest set of low-cost implementation tools.
 New communities of designers, in fact, are working on new generations of design using this approach.